tamdrashtri/tampersonalblog/content/post/remind-ourselves-of-blindspots.md

 All of these might be because of my break up.
 It made me become aware in a lot of things from the feedbacks I received.
 I don't say I'm awaken but it makes me see myself as someone who could improve themselves and become a better partner in the future.
 I made a lot of mistakes alone the way.
 No doubt I'm still so immature.

 The willingness to do something has energy in it.
 It changes our behaviors in fundamental ways.
 I was so reluctant learning to cook, now I feel fun whenever I cook.
 I hated cleaning and organizing my room, now I clean and become more aware of my clothes' organization.
 And know what?
+All of these things benefit me.
+I've changed at least some of my personality.
+I'm transforming.
+And this makes life much more satisfying.

-When one realizes they are still very much immature,
+When one realizes they are still very much immature, there's a great energy coming forth, the will to change oneself.
+It can be as powerful as an atomic bomb.